mckennapsean/dissertation/content/02-background.md

-## Bridging Creativity into Visualization Design
+## Bridging Flexibility into Visualization Design

-When working with other designers, we discovered a disparity with how other visualization designers incorporate creativity into the design process.
-Although some visualization researchers stress that design and creativity research methods can play an effective role in visualization design [@Lloyd2011;
+When working with other designers, we discovered a disparity with how other visualization designers incorporate flexibility into the design process.
+Although some visualization researchers argue that design and research methods can elicit creativity in for visualization design [@Lloyd2011;
 @Goodwin2013a; @Moere2011], design research also tends to more explicitly emphasize and highlight the complex nature of the design process [@Baker2010;
 @Cao2010], as well as put an emphasis on constraints for design [@Onarheim2010;